GZHOUW/RSP_Project/follow_path/README.md

 ## Overview

 This package is used to move a turlebot in a give path.
 The path should be saved in `config/path.txt`.
 You can specify the dir in `launch/follow_path.launch`.
 In the `path.txt` file, the first line contains a number, which is the number of goals.
 The following `n` lines contains n goal positions in `x,y,theta` format.
 If any point is unreachable, the node will stop.
+The coords are set according to corresponding `.yaml` file.

 ## Run Demo